ryan-turner/DevConnect/README.md

 * Lack of shared language skills across the group

 ## Mitigation Strategy
-* Breaking up the project into pieces aht distributing them to members due to strength and experience
+* Breaking up the project into pieces and distributing them to members due to strength and experience
 * Keeping the pieces of the assignment small
 * Pair programming on pieces of the assignments when necessary to ensure complicated pieces are implemented effectively
 * Meeting regularly to stay connected on the pieces of the project, and to collaborate on solving problems a member may encounter